 Blood type.
 Specific blood types—A and AB—may slightly increase the risk of GTD.

 Family history of molar pregnancy.
-There have been rare cases of women in the same family having 1 or more molar pregnancies.
+There have been rare cases of people in the same family having 1 or more molar pregnancies.

 The only known way to avoid GTD is to avoid pregnancy.
-When making such family-planning decisions, women should remember that GTD is rare.
-Women who have had a molar pregnancy in the past, or are worried about GTD for any reason, are encouraged to talk with their doctors about the future risk of GTD.
+When making such family planning decisions, it is important to remember that GTD is rare.
+Prior abortion is not a risk factor for developing GTD.
+People who have had a molar pregnancy in the past or who are worried about GTD for any reason are encouraged to talk with their doctors about the future risk of GTD.